BestTimesToVisit.com Logo

 money

 While credit cards are accepted in many larger establishments, always have some Macedonian Denar (MKD) on hand for smaller shops, markets, and taxis.
-You'll find ATMs readily available, but exchange offices can sometimes offer slightly better rates if you're exchanging cash.
+You'll find ATMs readily available, but exchange offices (often marked with 'Menjacnica') can sometimes offer slightly better rates if you're exchanging cash.

 transport

 Getting around Skopje is pretty straightforward.
-Taxis are affordable, but always agree on a price before you start your journey or insist they use the meter – it's a good habit to get into.
-For longer distances or day trips, consider booking a private driver through your hotel or a reputable local agency.
+Taxis are abundant and relatively inexpensive, but always agree on a price before you start your journey or insist they use the meter.
+For longer distances within North Macedonia, consider booking bus tickets in advance through platforms like FlixBus or directly at the main bus station.

 culture

 Embrace the 'kafe' culture!
 Macedonians love their coffee, and a leisurely coffee break is a social ritual.
-Don't be surprised if a quick coffee turns into an hour-long chat with friends or even friendly locals – it's a great way to soak in the atmosphere.
+Don't be surprised if a quick coffee turns into an hour-long chat, especially in the Old Bazaar.
+It's a great way to people-watch and soak in the local atmosphere.

 food

-You absolutely must try 'Tavče Gravče,' a delicious baked bean dish that's a national staple.
-For an authentic experience, head to a traditional 'kafana' (tavern) in the Old Bazaar area and order it alongside some fresh bread and a local salad.
+You absolutely must try 'Tavče Gravče,' a hearty baked bean dish that's a national staple.
+For an authentic experience, head to a traditional 'kafana' (tavern) in the Old Bazaar or Debar Maalo neighborhood.
+Pair it with a local Macedonian wine for a true taste of the country.

 safety

-Skopje is generally a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like the Old Bazaar or bus stations.
-Keep an eye on your belongings to avoid petty theft, and you'll have no issues.
+Skopje is generally a very safe city, even for solo travelers.
+However, like anywhere, be aware of your surroundings, especially in crowded areas like the main square or markets, and keep an eye on your belongings.
+Pickpocketing is rare but not impossible.

 packing

 Pack layers, regardless of the season.
-Skopje can experience significant temperature fluctuations between day and night.
-Comfortable walking shoes are a must, as you'll want to explore the city's many squares, bridges, and historical sites on foot.
+Skopje can experience significant temperature fluctuations.
+Comfortable walking shoes are essential, as you'll likely be exploring the city's many historical sites and walking across the Stone Bridge.
+A light scarf can be useful for visiting religious sites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.